a1013457richar/vite_mern/README.md

 # MERN Estate - Real Estate Application

 ## Description
-MERN Estate is a comprehensive real estate application, developed as a part of the 100 JavaScript Projects challenge.
+MERN Estate is a comprehensive real estate application.
 It leverages the MERN stack and Tailwind CSS, offering a modern solution for real estate listings and user interactions.

 ## Technologies Used
 - **MongoDB**: For storing property listings and user data.